edwardloo/edwardloo.github.io/_posts/2022-04-13-P9-basics-of-reverberation.md

 Sabine equation :
   - assumed that the enclosed volumes have rather reflective surfaces with similar dimensions ("live" rooms)
   - tends to over-predict reverberation time for small rooms with high amounts of absorption
-  - will perform poorly (low accuracy) when the absorption is larger
+  - will perform poorly (low accuracy) when the absorption in a volume is larger
   - only valid for uniform volumes like cuboid

 ### Eyring Equation